Rules get a bad rap.

 You have to meet with the other recruitment chairs

-Rather, the IFC board of your school must know what events are being put on, to ensure the integrity and quality of the Rush process as a whole.
+Rather, the IFC board of your school must know what events are being put on, to ensure the integrity and quality of the recruitment process as a whole.

 Regarding the latter, this rule is in place to make sure there’s consensus and cooperation between all participating fraternities.
 If you’re your chapter’s recruitment chair, you need to be on the same page as your counterparts.
 This kind of open dialogue will foster better bonds between your fraternities and help you coordinate an acceptable outcome for all parties.